virdi/demo-may2021/erin.md

 Have you noticed the `[]()` pattern to make links in Markdown?
 Put words to hyperlink in `[]` and the URL in `()`.

 I also talked about GitHub for science – and can include an image with the same format, but note the preceding exclamation point: `![]()` (From the browser, you'll need an image with an existing url).

+Second line of new text and more text here

 ![](https://octodex.github.com/images/labtocat.png)